 Similar to results for expanded age composition, the magnitude of conditional age-at-length ISS (presented as the mean across length bins) was stock specific and decreased across the uncertainty scenarios as ageing error and growth variability was introduced (Figure 6).
-When comparing across the stock examples the magnitude of age composition ISS compared to conditional age-at-length ISS was different.
-For example, arrowtooth flounder age composition ISS was generally larger than either walleye pollock and Pacific ocean perch age composition ISS, where Pacific ocean perch conditional age-at-length was generally larger than arrowtooth flounder and walleye pollock conditional age-at-length ISS (top two rows of Figure 6).
+The magnitude of age composition ISS differed compared to conditional age-at-length ISS for the stock examples.
+For example, arrowtooth flounder age composition ISS was generally larger than either walleye pollock or Pacific ocean perch age composition ISS, though Pacific ocean perch conditional age-at-length ISS was generally larger than arrowtooth flounder and walleye pollock conditional age-at-length ISS (top two rows of Figure 6).
 While the relative age composition and conditional age-at-length ISS decreased across the uncertainty scenarios, the magnitude of decrease within the uncertainty scenarios was different when comparing between age composition and conditional age-at-length (bottom two rows of Figure 6).
 For example, the decrease in relative conditional age-at-length ISS when implementing growth variability was larger for arrowtooth flounder and Pacific ocean perch than the decrease in relative age composition ISS.
 Additionally, the decrease in relative conditional age-at-length ISS was larger for walleye pollock for each of the uncertainty scenarios as compared to relative age composition ISS.

 A decreasing relationship was observed for each species type between the age composition ISS per age sample and the total number of age samples collected (top panels of Figure 7).
 This decreasing relationship resulted for each of the uncertainty scenarios, but was not a significant relationship with R2 values less than 0.23 for each linear model fit, where the majority were below 0.1 (shown in text in the top panels of Figure 7).
 The median age composition ISS per age sample ranged from 0.3 - 0.37 for flatfish, 0.14 – 0.23 for gadids, and 0.25 – 0.29 for rockfish across the uncertainty scenarios (bottom panels of Figure 7).
 We note that the uncertainty in these median values of age composition ISS per age sample was large, with coefficients of variation upwards of 28% for flatfish, 61% for gadids, and 33% for rockfish.

 An increasing relationship resulted for each species type between the age composition ISS per sampled haul and the number of age samples per sampled haul (top panels of Figure 8, we note these panels are analogous to Figure 4 in Stewart and Hamel 2014).
 The strongest relationship resulted for flatfish (with R2 values of 0.8 – 0.93), was intermediate for rockfish (with R2 values of 0.59 – 0.64), and was the weakest for gadids (with R2 values of 0.39 – 0.56).
 The linear relationship also degraded as additional uncertainty was incorporated across the uncertainty scenarios for all the species types.
 The median age composition ISS per sampled haul ranged from 2.5 – 3.1 for flatfish, 0.9 – 1.5 for gadids, and 1.5 – 1.7 for rockfish across the uncertainty scenarios (bottom panels of Figure 8, we note these panels are analogous to Figure 3 in Stewart and Hamel 2014).
-We note that the uncertainty in these median values of age composition ISS per sampled haul was large, with coefficients of variation upwards of 74% for flatfish, 86% for gadids, and 57% for rockfish.
+The uncertainty in these median values of age composition ISS per sampled haul was large, with coefficients of variation upwards of 74% for flatfish, 86% for gadids, and 57% for rockfish.